originalworks/gitbook/learn/objectives.md

 \
 In order to have a digital asset that is trusted, the bond to its real-world underlying cashflow must be completely disambiguated in order for a new Original Works record to be created.
 Once verified, validated and fingerprinted the protocol will enable each royalty-collection contract (rights monetization deal) to be tokenization as a standalone native digital asset. \
 \
-Ensuring the Record is unique requires the registration of the following fields, enabling only a single (Rights Controller) Oracle can monetize  this record:
+Ensuring the Record is unique requires the registration of the following fields, enabling only a single (Rights Controller) Royalty Admin can monetize  this record:

 * Asset identifier (ISRC/ISWC)
 * Right type being monetized (Distribution, Performance, Sync, etc..)